A Short Guide To Applying For Immigration Bail

 - Preliminary views encouraging last-minute withdrawals run against the grain of the above provision, and are unlikely to be forthcoming, as they may result in repeat bail applications.

-What are the relevant factors in granting bail?
+What are the relevant factors in granting immigration bail?

 As always, the Tribunal or Secretary of State will consider the following questions, in deciding whether to grant bail, and what conditions to attach:

-- Compliance: How likely is it that the person will fail to comply with a bail condition?
+- Compliance: How likely is it that the person will fail to comply with an immigration bail condition?
 For example, given the previous compliance record, how likely is the person to abscond?

 - Risk factors: Are there any relevant factors, such as, is the person an Adult at Risk?